 Investment scams carried the highest price tag, with people investing in fake diamonds or bogus stocks and shares losing of on average £20,000 each.

 Citizens Advice is warning people to be on guard and watch out for the different methods used by fraudsters, from doorstep selling of counterfeit goods to demands for upfront payments for services that never materialise.
 Read more information from national Citizens Advice about how to spot scams here.

-Kay Birch, Wealden Citizens Advice Chief Executive said:
+Kay Birch, former Chief Executive of Wealden Citizens Advice said: